Build-Week-Weight-Lifting-Journal-3/Backend/README.md

 2) Create a "New Request".
 3) Select a "GET" request for now.
 4) Use `localhost:5050` for the address.
-5) OR if you are using Herokuu, use this link for the address instead - "".
+5) OR if you are using Heroku, use this link for the address instead - "https://weight-lifting-journal-3.herokuapp.com/".
 6) Send the request.
 7) You should get the message "Welcome to the server!".